 The Preparing the Professoriate (PTP) program is a nationally-recognized program designed to give exceptional doctoral students an immersive mentoring, teaching, and future faculty preparation experience.
-Established in 1993, the PTP program is the premiere program in the Graduate School’s professional development initiative, Preparing Future Leaders.
-PTP provides Fellows with a hands-on teaching opportunity under the direction of a distinguished faculty mentor recognized for their teaching skills.
-PTP is one of only two professional development programs that recognizes successful Fellows with a formal transcript notation as evidence for their hard work and achievement.
+Established in 1993, the program is the premiere program in the Graduate School’s professional development initiative, Preparing Future Leaders.
+It provides Fellows with a hands-on teaching opportunity under the direction of a distinguished faculty mentor recognized for their teaching skills.
+The program is one of only two professional development programs that recognizes successful Fellows with a formal transcript notation as evidence for their hard work and achievement.

 Acceptance into this program is highly competitive.
-Every year, the selection committee makes tough decisions to select the new PTP Fellows.
-PTP is a year long program consisting of two major components: regular workshop meetings and the mentoring relationship with your faculty member.
+Every year, the selection committee makes tough decisions to select the new Fellows.
+The program is one year long, consisting of two major components: regular workshop meetings and the mentoring relationship with your faculty member.
 Fellows also teach with their mentor, complete a peer observation, and conduct a professional development project.
-At the conclusion of the program, each fellow completes a teaching portfolio detailing his or her work and reflections from participating in the PTP program.
+At the conclusion of the program, each fellow completes a teaching portfolio detailing his or her work and reflections from participating in the program.

-* Participation in PTP also serves as one method to fulfill the mentored teaching experience requirement for NC State GAANN fellows.
+* Participation in the program also serves as one method to fulfill the mentored teaching experience requirement for NC State GAANN fellows.
 GAANN fellows are not currently eligible for funded fellowships.